 Receive client alerts and/or Silicon Valley e-News in your inbox.

 Justice Mitchell is the retired Chief Justice of the North Carolina Supreme Court.
 At Womble Carlyle, he was actively involved in the firm’s appellate and government relations practices.
-His recent experience includes successfully defending corporate incentives in a landmark North Carolina lawsuit.
+His recent experiences included successfully defending corporate incentives in a landmark North Carolina lawsuit.

 Justice Mitchell retired as the Chief Justice of the North Carolina Supreme Court to head Womble Carlyle’s appellate advocacy and government relations groups.
 As a judge, he authored 484 appellate decisions for the Supreme Court of North Carolina and the North Carolina Court of Appeals.
 For more than 30 years, Justice Mitchell has served both as an advocate and judge in handling landmark cases in North Carolina and elsewhere in the United States.
 He has been involved in a wide range of cases as diverse as appearing as amicus for the State of North Carolina in establishing that the United States Constitution does not include a right to public education to successfully establishing the constitutionality of a statutory cap on punitive damages in 2004.

 Justice Mitchell was recently selected by his peers for inclusion in The Best Lawyers in America in the fields of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation and Product Liability Litigation – Defendants.
 In 2015, Justice Mitchell was named as a Best Lawyers – “Lawyer of the Year” in Appellate Practice.
 In 2007, Justice Mitchell received the prestigious North Carolina Award for Public Service, the highest civilian honor the state can bestow, and the North Carolina State University Alumni Association’s College Meritorious Service Award.
 Justice Mitchell was also awarded the North Carolina Bar Association’s Liberty Bell Award in 2011, in recognition of outstanding community service that has strengthened the American system of Freedom Law.
 Click here to read an article on the honor, “Liberty Bell Recipient Burley Mitchell Reflects on Extraordinary Career,” as published in the North Carolina Bar Association’s North Carolina Lawyer.